woojak/retropie-lightwebmenager/README.md

 This project is licensed under the MIT License.

-Enjoy using the RetroPie Light Web Manager to efficiently manage your RetroPie setup!
+Enjoy using the RetroPie Light Web Game Manager to efficiently manage your RetroPie setup!